Monday, December 18, 2023

 University student organizations that support an independent Palestinian state and oppose the occupation and control of Israel in Gaza were quick to call out the long-standing subjugation of Palestinian's in Gaza and elsewhere in the region.
 Some of these statements started with condemnation of Hamas' actions and then moved to identifying the problem of injustices of the control of Gaza.
 Others went directly to blaming Israel for creating an environment of desperation that rationalized Hamas' cruelty.
 Universities were criticized for their slow response to the Hamas attack as well as to student organization statements.
 As an example, Harvard's new President was criticized for both not speaking up for Palestinian activists and for being slow and weak in condemning Hamas' attack.
 Research looking at 100 statements from a variety of universities documented that over half had to retract flawed statements.

 Semester at Sea revised its itinerary to avoid the Red Sea, Oman, and Dubai after being warned of risks in the Middle East.
 Franciscan University of Ohio offered to welcome Jewish students who have been targeted with anti-Semitism.
 And the backlash to Palestinian student activism among university Boards and Alumni is putting greater pressure on institution leaders to handle dissent carefully, especially as donors act on belief that their opinions should be reflected in campus decisions.
 Donor influences on Presidential and institutional statements can be viewed as donor control or simply donor activismJewish students feared personal harm when a pro-Palestinian group assembled outside the library at Cooper Union while three students of Palestinian descent were accosted and shot at the University of Vermont.
 Columbia University suspended two pro-Palestine student groups and George Washington University suspended its Students for Justice in Palestine groups as well.
 Northwestern University students faced criminal charges for a parody front page to the student newspaper, a move opposed by many on campus.
-Meanwhile, higher education institutions in Gaza and the West Bank have virtually shut down and some strive to rebuild.
+Some campuses, such as MIT, turned to suspending protestors from their campus residences.

 Demonstrations broke out at colleges and universities and continued while Israel retaliated, challenging administrators to find a balance between fostering debate among factions versus clearly condemning the brutality of Hamas.
 Harvard's debacle over student protests led it to reiterate guidelines for student protests.
 Having issued one set of protest guidelines soon after October 7, Columbia reissued the guidelines after input from faculty and students.
+Penn subsequently modified its protest policy to prohibit encampments, a strategy presumed to prevent one source of conflict.
 A Pro-Palestine student group disrupted the University of Michigan Honors Convocation, resulting in one administrator declaring that, "Disrupting speakers and events is not protected speech and is a clear violation of university policy."
-Smith College students occupied the administration building and held it for 12 days to demand divestment from weapons manufacturers that support Israels attacks on Gaza.
+Smith College students occupied the administration building and held it for 12 days to demand divestment from weapons manufacturers that support Israel's attacks on Gaza.
 Even though officials claimed that it was simply a programmatic decision rather than a response to pro-Palestine activism, Pitzer College students celebrated the removal of a study abroad program in Israel but the College's President rejected a resolution to boycott all academic programs in Israel.
-The University of Southern California cancelled the tradition of having a valedictory speech at graduation, saying the the having a Muslim student speak presented too many security risks.
+The University of Southern California first cancelled the tradition of having a valedictory speech at graduation, saying the the having a Muslim student speak presented too many security risks, then it cancelled its main commencement all together.

 And taking down higher education institutions isn't the only target for Foxx.
 After an auditor for financial statements for the Education Department found irregularities, Foxx is set to investigate Secretary Cordona for failure to lead Education.
 On the flip side, Foxx demonstrated her bias in defending Liberty University after it agreed to a $14 million settlement with the Department of Education for Clery Act violations.

 The five contenders included in the November 8, 2023, Republican U.S. Presidential debate, pushed the narrative that higher education must back Israel and prohibit pro-Palestinian demonstrations.
 Other political responses to the Hamas and Israel conflict include a bi-partisan U.S. Senate resolution condemning anti-Semitism on campuses while the House Judiciary Committee debated causes of rising anti-Semitism.
 A Senate bill to require reporting of anti-Semitism would result in better data about what's actually happening on campus.
 Florida banned Students for Justice in Palestine at its state institutions rationalizing the move based on the designation of Hamas as a terrorist organization.
+New College of Florida threatened to withhold diplomas for students who protested its commencement speaker and advocated "Free Palestine" in posters.
 Countering Florida's prohibition of Students for Justice in Palestine, the ACLU urged campuses to not investigate them.
 Governor Disantis invited students from other states who experience anti-Semitism to transfer to Florida schools.

 Repercussions for academics expressing their opinions will challenge campus leaders and faculty attempting to hold steadfast to principles of freedom of expression.
+Faculty at NYU were arrested when they tried to protect student demonstrators and a tenured Jewish professor at Muehlenberg College was fired for expressing pro-Palestinian views.
+An Office of Civil Rights investigation of the Muehlenberg case overlapped and perhaps impacted the campus investigation.
 Particularly at institutions where there are large numbers of Jewish students as well as those who advocate for Palestine like the University of Maryland, protests of speakers are contentious.
 Jeff Herbst, President of American Jewish University urges educators to defend free expression even when condemnation escalates, saying, "The antisemites will keep coming, and freedom of speech should not go anywhere.
 Addressing this climate in an intentional, forceful manner would be in the best tradition of the liberal arts."
 Recognizing the history of Jewish and Black awareness groups as allies, HBCUs launched an anti-Semitism initiative.

 There is wide variation in how Presidents believe they should offer statements, reinforcing that care should be taken by institutional leaders.
 When the President of Colorado College resigned in order to return to a faculty position that allowed her to speak more freely, a colleague bemoaned the loss of her voice as an influential PresidentRestraint is likely the best strategy, starting with consideration of the centrality of any issue to a specific institution's mission.
 Urging Presidents to call for a cease fire, the President of Wesleyan said "Silence at a time of humanitarian catastrophe isn't neutrality; it's either cowardice or collaboration."
-Professing being exhilarated by the Hamas attack, a Cornell professor was rebuked by its President and Board.
-As one group of college presidents issued a joint statement, others questioned the utility of these statements and still others said that statements should just stop.
-The Governor of Utah told university presidents to avoid political comment all together and the Governor of New York told state universities to prohibit calls for genocide.
+Professing being exhilarated by the Hamas attack, a Cornell professor was rebuked by its President and Board and placed on leave but by Fall of 2024 returned to the classroom.
+As one group of college presidents issued a joint statement, others questioned the utility of these statements and still others said that statements should stop.
+The University of Pennsylvania adopted a policy of neutrality that discourages comment on issues except "those that have direct and significant bearing on University functions."
+Governor of Utah told university presidents to avoid political comment all together and the Governor of New York told state universities to prohibit calls for genocide.
 The accusation of evasiveness in statements could be averted by deploring hateful speech and asserting the importance of not selectively determining what can be said.

 Academic departments making public statements in relation to the Hamas v.
 Israel war is also potentially inflammatory.
 California is considering banning departments and centers from making statements, a move that some faculty view as encroachment on academic freedom.
 It will be interesting to see if conflict between opposing sides so volatile that it required evacuation of faculty at San Jose State University will lead California to go further than just discouraging public statements.

 The reality is that the Hamas and Israel conflict is complicated by a very contentious history and the current circumstances change by the hour.
 This quagmire calls for higher education to help students by focusing on media literacy, critical thinking, and promoting the value of free exchange of ideas.
-However, even freedom of expression is challenging under current conditions, demonstrated in the bias of the AAUP statement advocating freedom of expression that also asserted that critiques of Israel's retaliation are inherently anti-Semitic.
+Holocaust Museums have an important role to play by honoring the past and preserving memory, and especially promoting dialogue.
+Honest portrayal is particularly important when freedom of expression is being challenged.
+Expression can be limited in very subtle ways, as evidenced by the AAUP statement advocating freedom of expression that portrays critiques of Israel's retaliation as inherently anti-Semitic.
 AAUP eventually joined labor unions in calling for a cease-fire as the devastation of Gaza and loss of innocent lives was recognized.
+The American Sociological Association also called for a cease-fire.
 American University's examination of policies related to protests is repeated across many campuses as attempts are made to harmonize a commitment to fostering an inclusive campus climate with a commitment to freedom of expression.
 American University's ban on indoor protests resulted in probation for its Students for Justice in Palestine group.